Seeing others who are different is the first step to understanding them, and to realising we all share the same small world " G Raisman, 2012

 As a long-standing business, we are committed to understanding, developing and enhancing our role as an entity in the national and international environments in which we function, which we achieve through supporting causes that are close to our hearts.

 As part of this commitment, we donate £1 for every 1,000 words translated.
 If you feel passionately about the causes below, and would like to join us by matching this, please Get in Touch.

 Every day, this non-profit organisation provides access to vital and life-saving knowledge.
 Volunteers connect humanitarian organizations with a professional community of volunteer translators to communicate critical information across a network of countries and cultures.
 Translators without Borders contributes to humanitarian efforts through translating a range of materials such as crisis response and health information, as well as through raising awareness of the costly impact of ignoring language barriers.
 For example, in 2011, the charity initiated a collaborative effort to translate the 80 most important medical articles on English Wikipedia into other, less accessible languages.
 As of 4th Jan 2017, over 40 million words have been translated by TWB volunteers and more are donated every day.

-Acuity Translations operates as the specialist arm of RP Translate, who are proud to be Silver Sponsors of this international organisation since 2014.
+Acuity Translations operates as the specialist arm of Empower Translate (formerly RP Translate), who are proud to be Silver Sponsors of this international organisation since 2014.